 Java provides ease of code reuse through inheritance.

 The javac compiler transforms Java code into byte code instead of into machine executable instructions.
-The byte code is then interpreted and run by a Java Virtual Machine (JVM) on a particular platform.
+The byte code is then interpreted and run by a JVM on a particular platform.

 Classes provide single inheritance of specifications and code.